We all have manufacturer speed & feed charts and have used their recommendations.

 Many machinists say that nothing beats an experienced operator holding his hand on feed hold button and playing with speed and feed override trying to find the "sweet spot" where cutting speed and feed rate are maximized and chatter is eliminated or reduced.

+And it is correct, but not any machinist is experienced or actually knows what he is doing.
 Many machinists also finish their apprenticeship program and never learn a single thing about new tooling types and materials since.
 They bag years of experience, but their knowledge is stuck on a level it was when they first got their license.

 Also not a single person can possibly know cutting conditions for hundreds of materials and remember all of the jobs he had ever ran.